Pauloguilhermepp/5954022-ComputerGraphicsProject/README.md

 - **Change Field of View (FOV)**: You can adjust the field of view using the `+` and `-` keys.

 - **Display Reference Curves**: Press `b` to stop showing the Bézier curve and again to undo it.
-Do the same the `g` for a analogue mechanics with the grid.
+Do the same with the `g` key for a analogue mechanics with the grid.

 - **Finish the simulation**: You can finish the simulation by pressing: `Alt + F4`.